eregon/benchmark-interface/README.md

 * Rubinius (2.71828182, 3.29)
 * Topaz

-Benchmarkable is designed to be gentle on new implementations of Ruby and should hopefully be relatively easy to get working if you are writing one.
+Benchmark-Interface is designed to be gentle on new implementations of Ruby and should hopefully be relatively easy to get working if you are writing one.

 One major limitation is that the `unparser` gem doesn't work with Ruby versions